-We are a development stage company focused on the development of the ex vivo production and sale of proprietary human cell products for use in cell therapy and tissue regeneration.
-Our pre-clinical and clinical product development programs utilize bone marrow-derived adult stem and progenitor cell mixtures being investigated for aiding in the growth of tissues such as bone, vascular tissue and cartilage, as well as blood and immune system cells.
-We currently operate our business in one reportable segment - research and product development, conducted both on our own behalf and on a limited basis in connection with various collaborative research and development agreements with others, involving the development of proprietary cell-based therapeutics.
+We are a development stage company focused on the development of the ex vivo production and sale of proprietary human cell or tissue products for use in cell therapy and tissue regeneration.
+Our pre-clinical and clinical product development programs utilize bone marrow-derived adult stromal, stem and progenitor cell mixtures and are being investigated for their ability to aid in the regeneration of tissues such as bone, vascular, cardiac and other soft tissues.
+We currently operate our business in one reportable segment - research and product development, conducted both on our own behalf and on a limited basis in connection with various collaborative research and development agreements with others, involving the development of proprietary cell-based therapeutics for tissue regeneration.

-In the expanding fields of cell therapy and tissue regeneration, we are developing proprietary adult bone marrow cell-based products, some of which are now in the clinical stage, for the regenerative repair of damaged human tissues and other medical disorders.
-Our lead products contain Tissue Repair Cells (TRCs), which are a unique mixture of bone marrow-derived adult stem and progenitor cells, produced outside of the body or "ex vivo" from a small amount of bone marrow taken from the patient.
-In clinical trials involving over 200 patients, our TRCs have been demonstrated to be safe and reliable, and appeared to regenerate certain normal healthy human tissues.
+In the expanding field of tissue regeneration, we are developing proprietary adult bone marrow-derived cell-based products for the regenerative repair of damaged human tissues and other medical disorders.
+Our lead products contain a proprietary component called "Tissue Repair Cells" (TRCs), a unique mixture containing large numbers of stromal, stem and progenitor cells, produced outside of the body or "ex vivo" from a small amount of bone marrow taken from the patient.
+In clinical trials involving over 200 patients, our TRCs appear to be safe and reliable, and to regenerate certain normal healthy human tissues.